Tuffeau stone

-Tuffeau is a rock widespread in France, especially in the Loire Valley.
-It consists of fine-grained sandy limestone, white or cream in color, sometimes yellowish, and may contain flakes of muscovite.
-Being easy to work with, it is mainly used in architecture, mostly in the area around the Loire and its tributaries, where it was widely employed for the construction of the châteaux of the Loire.
+Tuffeau stone — in French, simply tuffeau or tufeau — is a local limestone of the Loire Valley of France.
+It is characterized as a chalky or sandy, fine-grained limestone, white to yellowish-cream in appearance, and micaceous (containing some white flakes of mica, or muscovite).
+The soft stone is extracted from numerous quarries and has made a major mark on the architectural landscape of the Loire and its tributaries — especially the valley's chateaux.

+Part of the enciente wall at the Château de Loches, showing tuffeau blocks of various ages and in various stages of decay.

 Geology

 The tuffeau formed in the Mesozoic era (in the Turonian stage of the Upper Cretaceous).
 The Loire Valley, at that time, was on the seabed; over the millennia, the sediments that deposited on the bottom, consisting of fossilized living organisms and sand particles, under the effect of pressure underwent crystallization and cementation and formed the tuffeau.
 It differs from chalk by the presence of Foraminifera and many shell remains deposited in shallow waters, between 2 and 20 meters, and subsequently agitated, as occurs near the shoreline.
 In contrast, true Chalk is rich in another type of shell microfossil, the coccolith, due to sediment deposition in deeper and calmer waters (about 200 meters deep).

 There are several varieties of tuffeau: white tuffeau, the noblest variety, used for the construction of prestigious buildings; yellow tuffeau, more sandy, used in Touraine for the construction of rural buildings; gray tuffeau, with bluish reflections, used in the production of hydraulic lime.
 Tuffeau has a very low density of 1.3 g/cm^{3}.
 It has a porosity that reaches 45%; compressive strength is also very low (10 MPa).

 The term tuffeau is etymologically linked to tuff, to which it is not geologically related (the latter is of volcanic origin), and to tufa, similar to travertine, to which it is instead geologically similar.
 All these terms derive from the Latin tōphus or tōfus ("stone").